-Lisbon Food Tip: In our tour we tasted around 10 different flavors/dishes.
-Make sure to have space in your stomach; eat an early breakfast and book the Lisbon food tour after 1pm.
+Lisbon Food Tip: In our tour, we tasted around ten different flavors/dishes.
+Make sure to have space in your stomach; eat an early breakfast and book the Lisbon food tour after 1 pm.

 Casa da India (House of India)

-The tavern is at Bairro Alto and you can get there through Metro.
-When you look at it from outside it doesn’t show as a fancy/touristy place at all.
-When driven to such places by locals, that usually means you will eat good food.
+The tavern is at Bairro Alto, and you can get there through Metro.
+When you look at it from outside, it doesn’t show as a fancy/touristy place at all.
+When driven to such areas by locals, that usually means you will eat good food.

-Luciana explained that we would taste cod fish and “bifanas”.
-Bifanas are really popular in Portugal.
-It is the simplest sandwich you can find.
+Luciana explained that we would taste codfish and “bifanas.”
+Bifanas are popular in Portugal.
+It is the most straightforward sandwich you can find.

 Two plates arrived.
-The sandwich was obvious but where was the cod fish?
+The sandwich was distinct, but where was the codfish?

 A small potato-looking delicacy was at one of the plates.
 That was Pastel de Bacalhau, aka, Codfish Cake.

-Yes, you read it well.
+Yes, you read it thoroughly.
 It was a Codfish cake.
-Really tasty.
-You can eat as it is or dip into a spicy sauce that largely enhances its taste.
+Tasty.
+You can eat as it is or dip it into a spicy sauce that mainly enhances its taste.
 It is a traditional plate of Portugal.
-They cook cod and tuna with many ways.
+They cook cod and tuna in many ways.

-In other places in Portugal it is served along with a liqueur (more on that in our upcoming posts for Madeira and our 50km hiking trips there).
+In other places in Portugal, codfish is served along with a liqueur (more on that in our upcoming posts for Madeira and our 50km hiking trips there).

-The bifana sandwich was soft and really well seasoned.
+The bifana sandwich was soft and well seasoned.